Washington vet warns dog owners after pup burns off paw pads on hot summer walk

 NORTH CAROLINA COUNTY EUTHANIZES FAMILY'S DOG BY MISTAKE, OFFERS $300 AND REPLACEMENT ANIMAL FROM SHELTER

 "He is one tough cookie (and exceptionally sweet cookie)," the center wrote of Olaf.
-"A good rule of thumb is if the pavement is too hot for your hand it's too hot for your dogs' pads."
+"A good rule of thumb is if the pavement is too hot for your hand, it's too hot for your dog's pads."

 Olaf’s burns were so severe that the paw pads were completely gone, exposing raw muscle, Veterinary Hospital Practice Manager Jeannette Dutton told KEPR-TV.